 - Do not wear any make up or fragrances on the day or surgery

 - Take any prescribed medications as usual unless advised by your surgeon, Dr Sherwin

 - You will need to fast at least 5 hours prior to your procedure.
 However, if you have other conditions such as diabetes, Dr Sherwin will discuss your specific fasting requirements with you

 How does ICL surgery work?

-Your ICL procedure will performed at a Day Procedure Centre.
+Your ICL procedure will performed by Dr Justin Sherwin at a Day Procedure Centre in Camberwell, Melbourne.
 After you have been admitted, you will meet with your anaesthetist who will discuss aspects of your general health and the procedure with you.

 You will be given sedation to make you relaxed during the procedure and the anaesthetist will ensure you are comfortable throughout.

 Anaesthetic eye drops are used to numb the eye and Dr Sherwin will place a small instrument between your eyelids to prevent blinking.
 You may notice some bright lights from the microscope but you will not see the procedure as it happens.

-The customised lens is folded into a special injector and Dr Wolfe will make a small opening through which he will insert the ICL.
+The customised lens is folded into a special injector and Dr Sherwin will make a small opening through which he will insert the ICL.
 Once inside the eye, the ICL will unfold and be positioned.
 The opening then seals on its own; usually without the need for stitches.